Izabela88/cupandcake/README.md

       3. I want to be able to send an inquiry to the company in case of any doubts or larger orders.
       4. I want to know what size an order I can place.
       5. I want to know a total price of all products in the basket.
+      6. I want to be able to add and subtract products.
-      6. I want to know the contact details of the company.
+      7. I want to know the contact details of the company.

   - #### Frequent User Goals